ShiyaMer/PDFConverter/README.md

 2. **Convert and Download**
    - Click the conversion button
-   - Download your protected PDF file
+   - Download your PDF file

 ## 🌟 Future Enhancements